The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Scrum is incremental

-During the iteration (Sprint, the time interval in which the team works), the team works collaboratively to create a "Potentially Shippable Product Increment".
+During the iteration (also known as Sprint, or the time interval in which the team works), the team works collaboratively to create a "Potentially Shippable Product Increment".

-Inspection is performed on the “incremented” product, and any adjustments made are made to create a better and more valuable product.
+Inspection is performed on the “incremental” product, and any adjustments made aim to create a better and more valuable version.

 What is Increment?

 The simplest explanation is that increment is the current version of the product you are developing.
-This current version contains all the previously done work on the product, plus the work done in the current sprint.
+This current version contains all the previous work put into the product, plus the one in the current sprint.

-If your project is now starting and you are in the first sprint, your increment is just the ready work for the current (first) period.
+If your project just started and you are in the first sprint, your increment is only the completed work for the current (first) period.

-If you are already in the second sprint, then your increment is simply the current version of the product ready in the previous sprint, plus the tasks you completed during the current sprint.
+If you are already in the second sprint, then your increment is simply the outcome of the previous sprint, plus the tasks you completed during the current sprint.